nbba-dev/nbba-dev.github.io/README.md

 ## How to deploy...

-Just push new code to the master branch
+Just push new code to the master branch and wait a couple of minutes

+## Caveats

+In order to successfully login to the google sheets api in localhost, instead of navigating to `http://localhost:5501/`, navigate to `http://127.0.0.1:5501/`.

+Not sure about this last one, just recently added `localhost:5001` as a valid URL for the Oauth credentials